armasat/fullscreen-osrs-.ahk-script/README.md

 # fullscreen-osrs-.ahk-script
-This auto hot key script enables the user to modify the Old School RuneScape client window to be fullscreen.
+*This auto hot key script enables the user to modify the Old School RuneScape client window to be fullscreen.*

-Commands:
+--Commands--:

 F11 -> Enter Fullscreen
 ESC -> Exit Fullscreen
 Ctrl+q -> Exit Fullscreen & Exit AHK script

-Notes:
+--Notes--:

 0.
 Original code was written by `Aaron C` on a synthe forum here: